anushuk/Sentence-Classification-using-Deep-Learning/readme.md

 For this model, respective files are as follow:

-1.<b>tfidf_train.py:</b> It will get TF-IDF vector and train the neural network and will save the model in the current directory
+1.<b>tfidf_train.py:</b> It will get TF-IDF vector, train the neural network, and will save the model in the current directory.
-A deep dive into the technical parts
+1.<b>tfidf_train.py:</b> It will get TF-IDF vector, train the neural network, and will save the model in the current directory.

 There is one data preprocessing file ("textprep.py")